ubiquibit-inc/sensor-failure/README.md

 ![core processing](img/processed.png)

-Together with Spark's arbitrary stateful processing engine, the algorithm is capable of handling out-of-order event arrivals, record timeouts (to preserve memory), and scales out to support arbitrarily large sensor networks.
+Together with Spark's arbitrary stateful processing engine, the algorithm is capable of handling out-of-order event arrivals, record timeouts (to preserve memory), and failure resilience.
+The design scales out to support arbitrarily large networks.

 ##### Input